Natural Resources Section

 4. Natural Resources Section

-The Natural Resources Section conducts NEPA investigations, consultation, analysis, and documentation to provide environmental clearance documents for all NMDOT construction and maintenance projects statewide.
+The Natural Resources & NEPA Section conducts environmental analysis, consultation, and documentation to provide environmental certification for all NMDOT construction and maintenance projects statewide.

 A photo of cones at the side of the road with small animals wanting to cross the road

-A Section staff member designated for each NMDOT District assesses each projects environmental impact and works with engineers and other staff to determine the level of effort and develop project timelines.
-Natural Resources Section staff conduct a wide range of desktop and field assessments to evaluate project impacts on wetlands and waterways and federal and state-listed species and their habitat and conduct consultation with the U.S. Army Corps of Engineers, the New Mexico Environment Department, and the United States Fish & Wildlife Service.
+The Section coordinates with NMDOT Design teams and District offices to assess the environmental impact of each project and determine the level of effort and develop project timelines.
+Section staff conduct a wide range of desktop and field assessments to evaluate project impacts on wetlands and waterways and federal and state-listed species and their habitat and conduct consultation with the U.S. Army Corps of Engineers, the New Mexico Environment Department, and the United States Fish & Wildlife Service.
 The Section also assesses land ownership and management, noise and visual resources, socioeconomics and environmental justice, and public involvement.
 In response to New Mexico Senate Bill 228, the Section has dedicated staff to develop a statewide Wildlife Corridor Action Plan and integrate wildlife crossings into construction and maintenance projects.
 During emergencies such as wildfire and flood events, Section staff coordinates with federal, state, and local agencies to expedite response times.
+The Section also assess the environmental impact of NMDOT maintenance projects to ensure compliance with local, state, and federal regulations.

 agency coordination image

 The National Environmental Policy Act (NEPA) of 1969 facilitates and documents the decision-making process for federally funded Highway and Bridge Projects.
-The Natural Resources section ensures that highway and bridge projects that are under design and development comply with environmental laws and regulations including the Clean Water Act, Endangered Species Act, National Historic Preservation Act, and other federal, state, and local regulations.
-Environmental impacts and compliance with various rules and regulations are documented.
-We serve as the interface between NMDOT Project Development Engineers and various regulatory agencies such as the US Army Corps of Engineers, New Mexico Environment Department, State Historic Preservation Office, New Mexico Department of Game and Fish and others.
-Public input is solicited for some highway and bridge projects that would have a significant impact on the traveling public.
-The environmental impacts, and public input on these projects are commonly documented with Categorical Exclusions (CEs) and Environmental Assessments (EAs) in accordance with NEPA.
+The Natural Resources & NEPA Section ensures that highway and bridge projects that are under design and development comply with environmental laws and regulations including the Clean Water Act, Endangered Species Act, National Historic Preservation Act, and other federal, state, and local regulations.
+The Section coordinates consultation between NMDOT Project Development Engineers and regulatory agencies such as the U.S. Army Corps of Engineers, New Mexico Environment Department, U.S. Fish and Wildlife Service, State Historic Preservation Office, New Mexico Department of Game and Fish and other agencies.
+Public input is solicited for highway and bridge projects that would have a significant impact on the traveling public.
+The environmental impacts and public input are commonly documented with Categorical Exclusions (CEs) and Environmental Assessments (EAs) in accordance with NEPA and the Federal Highway Administration.

 Wildlife Corridors & Connectivity

-Highways, railroads, and other linear structures are known to fragment wildlife habitat, potentially affecting resource availability, species distribution, and genetic diversity.
-Combined with direct mortality from vehicle collisions, roadways can have a negative impact on wildlife at the population-level.
-Additionally, collisions with large animals, such as deer and elk, pose a danger to driver safety.
+Highways can inadvertently fragment wildlife habitat, potentially affecting resource availability, species distribution, and genetic diversity.
+Roadways can have a negative effect on wildlife populations through direct mortality as a result of vehicle crashes and also through the disruption of wildlife corridors.
+Collisions with large animals, such as deer, elk, bear, and other species pose a significant danger to driver safety.
 Since 2004, New Mexico has implemented a number of wildlife mitigation projects aimed at increasing safety to the traveling public and reducing the impact our highways have on wildlife populations by facilitating safe wildlife passage across the roadway.
-These efforts typically involve the use of fencing to keep animals off the road and direct them to bridges or culverts large enough for their use.
-With the passage of the Wildlife Corridors Act in 2019, NMDOT is now working with NMDGF to create a priority project list of collision hotspots and important wildlife corridors to further escalate our efforts in increasing motorist safety and reconnect fragmented wildlife habitat.
+These efforts often use tall fencing to keep animals off the road and direct them to bridges or culverts large enough to pass under the roadway.
+With the passage of the Wildlife Corridors Act in 2019, NMDOT is now working with NMDGF to create a priority project list of collision hot spots and important wildlife corridors to further escalate our efforts in increasing motorist safety and reconnect fragmented wildlife habitat.

 footprint image